tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 ©unexpected bowtie

-For me, he is the one who gave me the opportunity to know about Commodore 64 and has been very helpful with the history of chiptune and many helpful articles, translations and information...
+For me, he is the one who gave me the opportunity to know about Commodore 64 and has been very helpful with the history of chiptune and many helpful articles, translations and information…

-One of my influences as a digger!
+One of my influences as a chiptune historian!

 [SID Media Lab](https://akaobi.wordpress.com/)
 [SoundCloud](https://soundcloud.com/akaobi)